China–Netherlands relations

 The People's Republic of China (PRC) and the Netherlands commenced official diplomatic relations in November 1954.
 In May 1972, diplomatic mission was increased to ambassadorial level.
-On 11 May 1981, the diplomatic relations was downgraded to the charge d'affaires level due to the Dutch government ratified the construction of two submarines for Taiwan by the Dutch companies.
-Until 1 February 1984, China and the Netherlands restored ambassadorial diplomatic relations.
+On 11 May 1981, the diplomatic relations was downgraded to the charge d'affaires level due to the Dutch government ratifying the construction of two submarines for Taiwan by Dutch companies.
+Relations remained muted till 1 February 1984, when China and the Netherlands restored ambassadorial diplomatic relations.